dezteague/ZOO/README.md

 Example: All animal properties and methods are public, so that derived classes have all access to them.

+## Interfaces

+An interface describes what actions a class can do; whereas, inheritance is about what a class has.

+Examples: My interfaces are IFly, IProduceCubs, IProduceEggs and ISurvive.
+IFly is implemented in the Owl class because it is inherently a bird and has a wing property.
+Bear and Tiger have the IProduceCubs interface because they are inherit the warm blooded property of mammals.

 Collaborators: Ryna Truong and Xia Liu